g-s-k/jval/POST.md

 If this is not the case, it is still possible to share code between platforms using [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
 This is frequently done by writing the core library in C or C++ and providing a safe wrapper for each platform.
-While this is generally effective, it is not most developers' idea of a good time; it makes debugging painful, slows down development cycles, and creates opportunities for many avoidable bugs.
-However, depending on the target platforms, it can provide a performance boost - especially appreciated for resource-intensive applications like games or media editors.
+While this is generally effective, it can make debugging painful, slow down development cycles, and create opportunities for a whole host of avoidable bugs to creep into your product.
+However, depending on the platforms you want to target, it can provide a performance boost - especially appreciated for resource-intensive applications like games or media editors.

-When neither of those options are possible or enticing, there is another possibility.
-You _can_ build for multiple platforms in the same language, without sacrificing performance.
-Let's do it in Rust!
+There is another option - writing your library in a language flexible enough to build a whole application in, but with a toolchain that allows you to use FFI on platforms that require a specific language or runtime...Rust!

 ### Building your shared library